maxfortun/home-enterprise/README.md

 1. ...

 ### Server requirements
-- Ports for the following services need to be accessible via internet
+- Ports for the following services need to be accessible via internet.
+If servers are on a local net, port forwarding needs to be set up on a WAN router.
+    + SSH: 22
+    + DNS: 53
-    + SSH
+    + WEB: 80,443

 ## Technologies
 1. FS